parent-tobias/trade-checker/README.md

 ```

 This should allow us reporting at almost any level.
 We can provide this data for output to a CSV file, or displayed to any level of specifificity.

+---

+**Important note**: Largely to myself.
+At the Order level, the net is the gross less the fees.
+But that doesn't work in the Positions or Trades, as the fees are being charged differently for buying or selling.
+So you can't look at the positions output and expect the gross-totalFees to equal net.
+It just won't.
+Spent 45 minutes trying to track down that bug, only to find it was exactly right.